 DeMatha does not perform application management at this time.
 Should the school employ this policy it will be in the form of "suggested applications" and will not monitor or block application installation.

-DeMatha also has the ability to wipe DeMatha Google account data from a device.
-This policy will only be used by the school in the event that a student violates the school technology policy and only after this action is approved by the technology coordinator and the dean of students.
+DeMatha has the ability to wipe DeMatha Google account data from a device.
+Account wipe will be used in the event a student violates the technology policy or at the discretion of the administration.
+This policy does not allow DeMatha to erase any other data from the user's device.

 For more information on Google Device Policy visit Google Support.